 - Our service is flexible and tailored to your needs and we can respond quickly.
 Clients quickly realise we offer a great service.

 Based issues we have see we have explained the basics around implementing a TUPE transfer.

-In a nutshell the effect of TUPE on an employer connected with a business transfer is that there is:
+In a nutshell the effect of TUPE for an employer transferring and an employer taking on employees under the transfer is that there is:

-- An automatic transfer of employment terms and conditions for any employee who is employed immediately before the transfer by the business or business unit that is transferred;
+- An automatic transfer of employment for any employee who is employed immediately before the transfer by the business or business unit that is transferred;

 - Both the old and the new employer have consultation obligations which vary depending upon the number of affected employees.